All-electrical scheme for valley polarization in graphene

+Fewer proposals address valley polarization through purely electrical means.
+Luo et al.~\cite{Luo17} studied a point contact with a superconducting lead; valley filtering was also found in junctions between zigzag nanoribbons of differing widths~\cite{Li21}, and in three-terminal devices with mixed edge terminations~\cite{Zhang21}.
+All-electrical control in bilayer graphene has also been reported~\cite{Shimazaki15,Chen22}.
+However, valley polarization at interfaces between graphene and conventional metals remains unexplored.
+Our work addresses this gap by proposing a conceptually simple and experimentally feasible setup using normal-metal electrodes to generate valley polarization in monolayer graphene.

+{\it The System and the Central Idea.--} Electron transmission across a junction between two-dimensional materials occurs when transverse momentum is conserved~\cite{suri21,soori2021,Sahoo2023}.
+Based on this, we propose a setup for generating valley polarization in graphene using a purely electrical method.
+A finite graphene sheet is placed between two square-lattice normal metals, as shown in Fig.~\ref{fig:schem}.
+The graphene is oriented such that its zigzag edges contact the metal electrodes, while the armchair edges remain free.
+A bias is applied at terminal 1, with terminals 2, 3, and 4 grounded.

+On the biased metal side, the current flow along the $y$-direction leads to an asymmetric occupation of $k_y$ states.
+If the valley separation in graphene exceeds $2k_{y,F}$, where $k_{y,F}$ is the Fermi wavevector of the metal in the $y$-direction, transmission occurs primarily into one valley, producing valley polarization.
+Though the system lacks full translational invariance, this momentum filtering remains valid for sufficiently wide graphene regions.
+We also find that while disorder enhances conductance near the Dirac point, it suppresses valley polarization.

-A graphene lattice of length $L_{gx}$ and width $L_{gy}$ is connected to normal metal square lattices on both sides, as illustrated in Fig.~\ref{fig:schem}.
-The normal metal extends infinitely along the $y$-direction and has a finite width $L_{nx}$ along the $x$-direction.
-The hopping strength within graphene is denoted by $\gamma$, considering only nearest-neighbor hopping.
-In the square lattice representing the normal metal, the hopping strength is $t$.
-The system is characterized by chemical potentials $\mu_n$ and $\mu_g$ for normal metal and graphene, respectively, where the chemical potential in graphene can be tuned via an external gate voltage.
+The graphene region has dimensions $L_{gx} \times L_{gy}$, and the metal electrodes extend infinitely along $y$ and have finite width $L_{nx}$ along $x$.
+Nearest-neighbor hopping in graphene is $\gamma$, and in the metal, it is $t$.
+The chemical potentials in graphene and metal are $\mu_g$ and $\mu_n$, with $\mu_g$ tunable via gate voltage.

-To analyze transport properties, we compute the differential conductance $G_j = dI_j/dV_1$, where $I_j$ is the current in terminal $j$ in response to an applied voltage $V_1$ at terminal 1, while terminals 2, 3, and 4 are kept grounded.
-The conductance contribution from the current flowing through the graphene region is given by $G_g = G_1 - G_2$.
-We employ the Landauer-B\"uttiker scattering theory to calculate these conductances.
+We compute the differential conductance $G_j = dI_j/dV_1$, where $I_j$ is the current in terminal $j$, $V_1$ is the applied voltage at terminal 1, and all other terminals are grounded.
+The conductance through graphene is $G_g = G_1 - G_2$.
+These are calculated using Landauer-B\"uttiker scattering theory.